evertonramires/daily-news-bot/README.md

 What happens in tech today (2025-10-16):

-# Tech's Global Blueprint: From 5G Power to Health, Green Growth, and Empowerment!
+# 🚀 Tech's Broad Strokes: Pioneering Health, Connectivity, and Empowerment! 🌍

-Hello everyone, Sofia here!
-What an incredible snapshot of technology's global impact today!
-We're witnessing a world where tech isn't just an add-on, but the **core driver of progress**.
-Vietnam's recognition as a **5G leader** 🇻🇳 shows how crucial connectivity is for national growth.
-Meanwhile, **Jacobio Pharma's oncology partnership** and ongoing research in regenerative medicine prove tech's profound effect on human health.

-It's fantastic to see regions like Kerala championing **sustainability and trade** with technology at its heart 🌿.
-Most importantly, the call to **empower women and girls through technology** reminds us of its vital role in fostering a truly inclusive future 👩‍💻.
-Tech is truly **building a better tomorrow**!

-***
+Hello tech enthusiasts! 👋 Sofia here, diving into today's news that beautifully illustrates how **technology is reshaping our world on multiple fronts**.

+It's thrilling to see **Jacobio Pharma's strategic partnership** push forward in the crucial **oncology pipeline**, underscoring tech's vital role in advanced healthcare.
+Simultaneously, **Viettel's recognition by Gartner** as a 5G leader truly puts **Vietnam on the global tech map** for foundational connectivity. 🌐

+Beyond infrastructure, **Kerala's new policies** are a smart bet on **sustainability and trade**, where tech invariably optimizes logistics and green initiatives.
+And speaking of cutting-edge, the discussions around **Regenerative medicine and Metal-Organic Frameworks** remind us of the deep scientific dives fueling future innovations! 🔬

+Crucially, **Peng Liyuan's call to empower women and girls through technology** highlights its immense potential for social equity.
+Tech isn't just about gadgets; it's about progress, health, and inclusion for everyone! 💖

-All sources are at the section below.
+All sources for these insightful updates are in the section below.
+Stay curious!

+---
 **Sources:**
-1. Jacobia Pharma Announces Strategic Partnership with Oceanpine Capital to Focus on Core Oncology Pipeline (The Manila Times)
+1. Jacobio Pharma Announces Strategic Partnership with Oceanpine Capital to Focus on Core Oncology Pipeline (The Manila Times)
 2. Gartner Recognizes Viettel: Vietnam Joins the Ranks of 5G Technology Leaders (The Manila Times)
 3. Kerala bets big on sustainability and trade with new export and logistics policies (Lokmat Times)
 4. UPSC Essentials | Daily subject-wise quiz : Science and Technology MCQs on Regenerative medicine, Metal-Organic Frameworks and more (Week 132) (The Indian Express)